anthonyrisinger/cga/6/cga+00.md

-# The Shape of One
+# The Shape of One is Two

 **Geometric Algebra: A Unified Framework for Computation and Physics**